gituser-rk/hp-elitebook840-g3-hackintosh/README.md

 Thanks a lot to him!
 Mostly his guide and files worked for me, only a few others where required to replace/add.

 # EFI
 Inside the EFI folder my configuration and kexts.
-You need to create your own serial and systemID in config.plist!
+You need to create your own serialnumber and boardserialnumber in SMBIOS section in config.plist!

 # Hardware changes
 I exchanged the original Intel WiFi card to a used Apple Airport Express WiFi5 (AC) / Bluetooth 4 card A1466 (Apple part number: Apple part number : 661-7481).
 The antenna connectors will fit.
 It is a long card, but with the adapter below it fits inside the Elitebook.
 No driver needed.
 I can use Airdrop and Airplay screen mirroring/extension.